markasfour/Pirate-Life/README.md

 * Tidy the code so that adding to the Pirate dictionary can easily be done by anyone

 * Add to Pirate dictionary

+* Allow users to copy their translated text to a clipboard with a simple prompt (as opposed to highlighting the test and copying it)